 The Spurs boss argues that fitness problems have reduced his squad size significantly following a 2-0 north London derby cup loss at the Gunners

-Former Tottenham midfielder Sherwood was only able to make one change to the XI which lined up against Manchester United on New Year's Day, and feels that a hectic recent schedule was partly responsible for the team's below-par display.
+Former Tottenham midfielder Sherwood was only able to make one change to the XI who lined up against Manchester United on New Year's Day and feels that a hectic recent schedule was partly responsible for the team's below-par display.

-Sherwood refused to criticize Arsenal forward Theo Walcott, who gestured to Tottenham fans to remind them of the score when he was carried off with a knee injury.
+Sherwood refused to criticise Arsenal forward Theo Walcott, who gestured to Tottenham fans to remind them of the score when he was carried off with a knee injury.

 Arsenal boss Arsene Wenger was told by medical staff that coins had been thrown at the England international by away supporters and the Spurs head coach had no complaints with the attacker's reaction to the away supporters.

 "I don't know Theo; I don't know him as a lad.
-Maybe it was a bit of banter," he said.
+Maybe it was a bit of banter," he suggested.

 Santi Cazorla opened the scoring in the first half and Tomas Rosicky robbed Danny Rose to double Arsenal's lead after the interval.